ClothCreators/ClothCommons/README.md

 ## Installation Instructions
 Pre-built binaries can be found on the [Release page of this repository]().
+You can also find the plugin's page on MCreator [here](https://mcreator.net/plugin/65349/cloth-commons).

 Install like any other plugin: Launch MCreator -> Open preferences -> Manage plugins -> Load Plugin -> Find your downloaded zip file -> **Restart MCreator**.

 ## Important Information
 - Make sure you use the latest MCreator 2020.4 version
 - Back up your workspace before updating to a newer version of the plugin.
+- We use this plugin for the [Fabric](https://mcreator.net/plugin/64512/mcreator-fabric-generator) and [Spigot](https://mcreator.net/plugin/64516/mcreator-spigot-generator) Generators

 ## Credits/License